hasharray/minimal/README.md

 ---
 ---
-# Minimal - Minimal project theme for Jekyll.
+# Minimum - Minimum project theme for Jekyll.

-Minimal is a minimal project theme for Jekyll, it's based on the automatic page theme on GitHub called minimal by Steve Smith (@orderedlist).
+Minimum is a minimal project theme for Jekyll, it's based on the automatic page theme on GitHub called minimal by Steve Smith.

 ## Installation